Jennifer Passey, PhD

 About

-As a teaching professor in the Department of Psychology at the University of Alberta, I teach courses related to the Social and Cultural Psychology area, and supervise undergraduate research projects.
+As a teaching professor in the Department of Psychology at the University of Alberta, I teach courses related to the Social and Cultural Psychology area.
 I do not supervise graduate students, but do serve on graduate student supervisory and candidacy exam committees.
-In addition to Research Methods, I teach several courses, including: Self and Identity, Interpersonal Relationships, Social Influence, Social Psychology, and Personality.
-For further information about my lab, as well as course information and syllabi, please go to my homepage (scroll to the bottom of this page to find the link).
+In addition to Research Methods, I teach several courses, including: The Psychology of Teaching and Learning, Interpersonal Relationships, Social Influence, Social Psychology, and Personality.
+I am the Chair of the Psychology Equity, Diversity, and Inclusion Committee, as well as a member of the Psychology Department's Teaching Awards Committee.
+Outside the Department I am an Academic Teaching Staff representative on the General Faculties Council (GFC), and am a GFC representative on the Council on Student Affairs (COSA).

 Teaching